Dre Campbell Farm

 Good and Bad Zucchini Companion Plants

-Zucchini is a great vegetable, even if you are a novice gardener.
-Moreover, companion planting zucchini and squash varieties with various plants can help ward off insect pests and enhance growth.
+Zucchini is a great vegetable to grow, even for novice gardeners.
+Companion planting zucchini and squash with different plants can help keep insect pests away and boost their growth.

 One of the best things about zucchini is that it grows in abundance.
 Most people find they have more than enough, even after one harvest.

-If you are starting and do not have ample space for gardening, companion planting may be right for you.
-It utilizes garden space by planting compatible crops near each other.
+If you are starting and do not have ample space for gardening, companion planting may be a good option.
+It utilizes garden space by planting compatible crops close together.

 The Best Companion Plants for Zucchini